cavcrosby/styleguides/docs/shellguide.md

 everything.
 If there's a complex algorithm or you're doing something out of the ordinary, put a short comment in.

+Fairly non-complete sentences that do not extend past one line do not need to follow normal capitalization/punctuation rules. `TODO` task tags sentences do not need to follow this as much considering they should be temporary anyways.

 <a id="s5-comment-tags"></a>

-## Comment Tags
+## Task Tags

-Below are the formats for comment tags that should be used throughout the shell code.
+Below are the formats for task tags that should be used throughout the shell code.
 All tags should have their respective name in all caps, followed by the name ***`cavcrosby`***.
-The main purpose of this is to have consistent comment tags across my shell code that can be searched.
+The main purpose of this is to have consistent task tags across my shell code that can be searched.

 <a id="s5.1-todo-tags"></a>